 - Pipe cleaning

-- Cleaning of culverts that convey stormwater in ditch systems
+- o Cleaning of culverts that convey stormwater in ditch systems

-- Ditch maintenance
+- o Ditch maintenance

-- Street cleaning
+- o Street cleaning

-- Road repair and resurfacing, including pavement grinding
+- o Road repair and resurfacing, including pavement grinding

 - Snow and ice control

-- Utility installation
+- o Utility installation

-- Pavement striping maintenance
+- o Pavement striping maintenance

 - Maintaining roadside areas, including vegetation management

 - Dust control

 - Application of fertilizers, pesticides, and herbicides according to the instructions for their use, including reducing nutrients and pesticides using alternatives that minimize environmental impacts

 - Sediment and erosion control

 - Landscape maintenance and vegetation disposal

 - Trash and pet waste management

-- Building exterior cleaning and maintenance
+- o Building exterior cleaning and maintenance

 - Implement an ongoing training program for employees of the Permittee whose primary construction, operations, or maintenance job functions may impact stormwater quality.
-The training program shall address the importance of protecting water quality, operation and maintenance standards, inspection procedures, relevant SWPPPs, selecting appropriate BMPs, ways to perform their job activities to prevent or minimize impacts to water quality, and procedures for reporting water quality concerns.
+The training program shall address the importance of protecting water quality, operation and maintenance standards, inspection procedures, relevant SWPPs, selecting appropriate BMPs, ways to perform their job activities to prevent or minimize impacts to water quality, and procedures for reporting water quality concerns.
 Follow-up training shall be provided as needed to address changes in procedures, techniques, requirements, or staffing.
 Permittees shall document and maintain records of training provided.
 The staff training records to be kept include dates, activities or course descriptions, and names and positions of staff in attendance.

 - Implement a Stormwater Pollution Prevention Plan (SWPPP) for all heavy equipment maintenance or storage yards, and material storage facilities owned or